smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 ### `checkData`

-You can pass information into your `checkUpkeep` function from your [Upkeep Registration](../register-upkeep/) in order to execute different code paths for validation.
+You can pass information into your `checkUpkeep` function from your [Upkeep Registration](../register-upkeep/) to execute different code paths for validation.
 You can also use the value in your computation to determine if your Keeper conditions have been met.

 ```solidity Rinkeby
 {% include samples/Keepers/checkData.sol %}